- TECH ARTICLES

-I understand for town / commuter / trekking bikes the under swung motor doesn’t matter too much about being so close to the tarmac, but I think on off-road machines it is asking for trouble.
+I understand for town / commuter / trekking bikes the under swung motor doesn't matter too much about being so close to the tarmac, but I think on off-road machines shouldn't be configured like this and is asking for trouble.

 The pictures are of the inside of the motor cover, but some of this had made its way into the actual motor gearing.
 It was a bit of a mess in there with dirt and grit.
 Makes me wonder how the motor could wear far more quickly in such conditions.The purpose of this post it not to slate under swung motors in anyway - BUT to make people aware that if you are using an under swung motor for mountain biking, its probably worth having the motor cleaned out regularly to avoid any decay of the motor and therefore ensure a good long term e-MTB'ng experience.